Skip to Content

 Natural History Museum: A Smithsonian Affiliate, the Museum of Natural History has numerous fossils and artifacts on display from around the world.

-I recently stopped by and found the museum to be a bit underwhelming albeit inexpensive.
+I recently stopped by and found the museum to be underwhelming albeit inexpensive.

 A stuffed Rhino stands alonside stuffed primates in an African animal scene.